 Other great countries for sports betting

 Any country with tax-free winnings and a wide selection of betting sites should be a good one.

 Andorra, Cyprus, Croatia and Switzerland are other solid destinations for serious sports bettors.

 Worst countries for bettors

 The United States would arguably be one of the worst places, due to the severe restrictions on online bookmakers.
-US players don’t have access to the best brokers (Sportmarket, Asianodds, BetInAsia), nor top bookmakers (Pinnacle, SBO), or exchanges (Betfair, Matchbook).
+US players don’t have access to the best brokers (Sportmarket, Asianodds, BetInAsia), top bookmakers (Pinnacle, SBO), nor exchanges (Betfair, Matchbook).
 That makes it very difficult to be a pro bettor, and on top of that, if you do find a solid place to bet, your winnings will be taxed.

-Australia is another bad market due to many restrictions and due to ridiculous rules – for instance, you have to call if you want to place a live bet, which is obviously much harder than just clicking the site like you would in any other country.
+Australia is another bad market due to many restrictions and ridiculous rules – for instance, you have to call if you want to place a live bet, which is obviously much harder than just clicking the site like you would in any other country.

 Spain, Portugal, France and Italy are not the best either.
 While gambling is highly popular in these countries, the industry is very regulated, and there is only a handful of bookmakers to choose from.
 There aren’t any big exchanges, aside from Betfair, but Betfair’s odds are not connected to the worldwide market, but to local markets.
 Many brokers, like Sportmarket, don’t allow players from these countries either.
 So while you can bet – you won’t have access to the top sites.
 On the positive side, there are betting shops you can visit, so if you are into that, these countries might be fine after all.

 Several Asian countries like China, Phillippines, and Vietnam, also have some tough restrictions on gambling.
 Locals usually find ways around it since they are absolutely crazy about betting (and usually very good at it), but as a foreigner coming in, it might be tough.

 Predictions for the future